sammilucia/arch-gaming/README.md

 ```
 2. Run `pacman -Syy` to update your repositories.
 3. Install `lib32-gamemode` with `pacman -S lib32-gamemode` [link to library](https://github.com/FeralInteractive/gamemode).
+4. Install `gamemode` with `pacman -S gamemode`.
-4. add `gamemoderun` to the beginning of your Steam game Launch Options.
+5. add `gamemoderun` to the beginning of your Steam game Launch Options.

+Note: you can check whether Game Mode is active with `gamemoded -s` from a command line.
+For more information on Game Mode and an example config (ini) file see the [Arch Wiki](https://wiki.archlinux.org/title/Gamemode).

 ## Enable Shader Cache per game
 By default the NVIDIA Shader Cache is 128MB and shared for all games.
 To enable Shader Cache per game: